The set of stable indices of 0-1 matrices with a given order: Introduction and Main Results

-Using adjacency matrices, lots of problems on directed walks can be translated to equivalent matrix problems.
-For example, we have an equivalent definition for the stable index of 0-1 matrices as follows.
+Using adjacency matrices, we have an equivalent definition for the stable index of digraphs as follows.

-{\bf Definition.} {\it Let $A$ be a square 0-1 matrix.
-The stable index of $A$, denoted by $\theta(A)$, is defined to be the smallest positive integer $k$ such that $A^{k+1}$ is not a 0-1 matrix if such an integer exists; otherwise, the stable index of $A$ is defined to be $\infty$.}
+{\bf Definition.} {\it The stable index of a digraph $D$, denoted by $\theta(D)$, is defined to be the smallest integer $k$ such that $D$ contains at least two distinct $(k+1)$-walks with the same initial vertex and terminal vertex if such an integer exists; otherwise the stable index of $D$ is defined to be infinity. }

 Given a digraph $D$, by the above definitions we have $\theta(D)=\theta(A_D)$.
 Conversely, given a square 0-1 matrix $A$, we have $\theta(A)=\theta(D(A))$.